 José-Carlos Garcia-Rosell is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland, Finland and Adjunct Professor at the Faculty of Tourism, University of Maribor, Slovenia.
 He holds a Master in Agricultural Economics (University of Natural Resources and Life Sciences, Vienna), Licenciate in Marketing (University of Oulu) and PhD in Management (University of Lapland).
-He has been involved in research and development projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development and tourism/management education.
+He works in the fields of responsible tourism business, corporate social responsibility (CSR), business ethics, and responsible management education.
 José-Carlos grew up with an affinity to animals.
 Dogs, cats, rabbits and other animals were an important part of his life as a child and teenager.
 During his studies at the University of Natural Resources and Life Sciences, Vienna, he followed with particular interest the discussions on animal welfare in relation to farm animals.
-In his current research work, he explores the notion of responsible business in relation to non-human animals within a tourism context.
+In his current research work, he explores human-animal relations within a responsible tourism context.

 Dr. Kirstin Lamoureux is an accomplished professional with 20 years of experience as an educator, researcher and practitioner in tourism and hospitality.
 Currently, she is serving as a Visiting Professor of Hospitality and Tourism Management at Virginia Tech University.
 She is also a passionate animal rights advocate.
 In addition to being professor, she has also been involved in projects focusing on sustainability around the world.
 She has served as a consultant for the US government, World Bank, the UNWTO, the Ecotourism Society, and Conservation International, among others.
 She holds a Ph.D. in Strategic Planning and Public Policy, a Master of Tourism and a Graduate Certificate in Animal Studies.